-- that they have a thorough understanding of their duty of care in relation to Child Protection - that they maintain a current Working with Children Check - that they have an in-depth understanding of the Reportable Conduct Scheme - they have a thorough understanding, and follow all policies and procedures concerning Child Protection, Child Safe Standards, and Reportable Conduct - all allegations are immediately brought to the attention of the Head of the organisation and/or the Nominated Supervisor and/or Responsible Person - that they will notify the Commission of any alleged Reportable Conduct if the Head of the organisation and/or the Nominated Supervisor and/or Responsible Person fails to do so for any reason - that they understand that failure to comply with the Reportable Conduct Scheme requirements may lead to their Working with Children Check being revoked.
+- that they have a thorough understanding of their duty of care in relation to Child Protection - that they maintain a current Working with Children Check - that they have an in-depth understanding of the Reportable Conduct Scheme and how to notify Reportable Conduct - they have a thorough understanding, and follow all policies and procedures concerning Child Protection and the new Child Safe Standards - information regarding the health and wellbeing of a child is not shared with others unless consent has been provided, in writing, or provided the disclosure is required or authorised by law under relevant state/territory legislation (including Child Information Sharing Scheme (CISS) or the Family Violence Information Sharing Scheme (FVISS)).
+See Child Protection Policy for further information regarding legal obligations to sharing of information as per CISS or FVISS Schemes. - all allegations are immediately brought to the attention of the Head of the organisation and/or the Nominated Supervisor and/or Responsible Person - they contact 000 if they have any immediate safety concerns about a child or young person - that they will notify the Commission of any alleged Reportable Conduct if the Head of the organisation and/or the Nominated Supervisor and/or Responsible Person fails to do so for any reason - that they understand that failure to comply with the Reportable Conduct Scheme requirements may lead to their Working with Children Check being revoked - they are always engaged in active supervision of children.